“Any Starfleet vessel in range, come in. This is the U.S.S. Andromeda—do you copy?”

 “You are free from any signs of contamination, Commander,” Tir’Shaan told him.
 “It does not appear that the muta-prions had any means of becoming airborne.
 Based on our tests and the testimonies of your away team and the Andromeda crew, they could only travel via physical contact between the host and the intended victim.”

-“Thank goodness for that,” Jaarid said with a wan smile.
+“Thank the Great Mother for that,” Jaarid said with a wan smile.

 “We were listening in observation,” Captain Alora Danon said, “and thought we would take this opportunity to invite you to a briefing, Commander.”

-The R’naari frowned slightly and looked between her and DeLuca.
+The R’naari frowned slightly and looked between her and Murphy.
 “A briefing on what, may I ask?”

 Jaarid’s eyebrows winged up.
 “Truly?
 Then by all means, Captain, lead the way.”